anishmoktan/Introductory_Docker/README.md

 <details>
 <summary>What is Docker Hub?</summary><br><b>

-DockerHub is the storage for Docker image repositories
+DockerHub is the storage for Docker image repositories (public and private)
 </b></details>

 <details>